Shivayetii/python/python/mongoDB/notes/README.md

         * We can View possible command completions using the tab button after partially entering a command.
         * It will print error messages, so you know what went wrong with your commands.

-    5. Install MongoDB Community Edition on Ubuntu
+    5. Install MongoDB Community Edition on Ubuntu.

        * We need to follow below these steps to install MongoDB Community Edition using the apt package manager.

-         * First we need to Import the public key it is used by the package management system, the command is
+         * First we need to Import the public key it is used by the package management system, the command is.

                 wget -qO - https://www.mongodb.org/static/pgp/server-6.0.asc | sudo apt-key add -

                 Note: the above the command is correct it will show output is OK

-         * However, if you receive an error  indication in system we don't have gnupg package by using below command we can install gnupg
+         * However, if you receive an error  indication in system we don't have gnupg package by using below command we can install gnupg.

                 sudo apt-get install gnupg

-        * Once gnupg installation is done we can retry to install importing the key
+        * Once gnupg installation is done we can retry to install importing the key.

                 wget -qO - https://www.mongodb.org/static/pgp/server-6.0.asc | sudo apt-key add -

-        * After import key installation is done if we are run below this command it will shows the mongoDB shell which version is running on or system
+        * After import key installation is done if we are run below this command it will shows the mongoDB shell which version is running on or system.

                lsb_release -dc.